Argentina Citizenship By Investment 2025

 You only need to translate it through a certified translator and then authenticate this translation at the public translator’s office located in Avda.
 Corrientes 1834, Monday to Friday, from 09:00 to 18:00.
 To schedule an appointment, click here.

 Common documents that may require translation include business plans, legal documents, contracts, investment agreements, bank transfer receipts, property titles, bank statements, financial reports, investment declarations, notarial powers, company incorporation documents, legal contracts, company financial statements, business records, relevant tax declarations, detailed investment project reports, among others.
+Ensuring accurate and officially translated documentation is essential for a smooth application for residency or citizenship by investment in Argentina.

 Final Steps